will-lynas/url-shortener-1/README.md

 # URL Shortener

-A URL shortener application built with Go.
+A URL shortener built with Go.

-## Prerequisites

-- Go 1.21 or later
-- Docker (optional, for running with Docker)

 ## Running from source